cmakcay/interaction-mapping/README.md

 # Interactive Exploration for Mapping

-This repo contains code to train an agent to navigate in an unknown environment and interact with objects to perform more complete object-level mapping and to evaluate the completeness of the resulting object-level maps which are created using the panoptic mapping framework introduced in [Panoptic Multi-TSDFs](https://github.com/ethz-asl/panoptic_mapping).
+This repo contains code to train an agent to navigate in an unknown environment and interact with objects to perform more complete object-level mapping and to evaluate the completeness of the resulting object-level maps which are created using the panoptic mapping framework introduced in [Panoptic Multi-TSDFs](https://arxiv.org/abs/2109.10165).
+The reinforcement learning framework is inspired by [Learning Affordance Landscapes for Interaction Exploration in 3D Environments](https://arxiv.org/pdf/2008.09241.pdf).

 ## Installation